Nick Pope (journalist): Books

 Open Skies, Closed Minds is Pope's autobiographical account of his interest in ufology.
-It provides an overview of the UFO phenomenon, with the emphasis on Pope's three-year employment as the Ministry of Defence desk officer where his responsibilities included investigating UFO sightings and any impact they might have on UK national defense.
-Pope concludes that an alien race is waging a secret war on humanity, a position he has come to distance himself from since the publication of the book.

-In 1997, he released a second book on similar themes entitled The Uninvited.
+It provides an overview of the UFO phenomenon, with the emphasis on Pope's three-year employment as the Ministry of Defence desk officer where his responsibilities included investigating UFO sightings and any impact they might have on UK national defence.
+Pope concluded that an alien race is waging a secret war on humanity, a position he came to distance himself from since the publication of the book.
+In 1997, he released a second book on similar themes, titled The Uninvited.
 His book Encounter in Rendlesham Forest: The Inside Story of the World's Best-Documented UFO Incident, written with John Burroughs, USAF, Ret., and Jim Penniston, USAF, Ret., was published by Thomas Dunne Books in April 2014.

-Pope has also written two science fiction novels, Operation Thunder Child and its sequel Operation Lightning Strike.
+Pope also wrote two science fiction novels, Operation Thunder Child and its sequel Operation Lightning Strike.
 In 2018, Pope published the political thriller Blood Brothers.